veronycca/buildings/README.md

 How to run
 ----------

-After you run ApplicationBuilding class API will start on your default host and 8081 port.
+After you run ApplicationBuilding class, API will start on your default host and port 8080.
 You can change the port in application.yml file.

 API endpoints
 -------------

-To get data from API you can use simple curl requests or use implemented Swagger framework (http://host:port/swagger-ui.html#/)
+To update, post or get data from API you can use simple curl requests or use implemented Swagger framework (http://host:port/swagger-ui.html#/)

-+ /v1/buildings:
++ /v1/buildings (GET or POST method):
     - Provides information about all buildings.
     - Saves new building if body provided.
 Exmple of request body:
     {